henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 # GitHub Branching Practice Exercise

-Welcome to this practice exercise to get you familar with how an organisation might use GitHub for collaboration!
+Welcome to this practice exercise to get you familiar with how an organisation might use GitHub for collaboration!

 ## Aim